adityahansda/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 # CODING-SAMURAI-INTERNSHIP-TASK
-Welcome to the Business Analytics Internship Tasks Repository!
-This repository contains all the tasks and projects completed during my business analytics internship at Coding Samurai
+Welcome to the Web Development Internship Tasks Repository!
+This repository contains all the tasks and projects completed during my  Web Development internship at Coding Samurai